-When your sleeping bag starts to smell, or get grimy after a couple of uses, it’s time to wash it.
+When your sleeping bag starts to smell or get grimy after a couple of uses, it’s time to wash it.
 Washing your sleeping bag is essential for keeping it in tip-top shape.
-If it’s not too dirty, you can simply spot wash it with cool water and let it air dry.
+If it’s not too dirty, you can simply spot-wash it with cool water and let it air dry.

 But if it’s due for a full bath, then hand-washing your sleeping bag in a tub of cool or warm water and gentle soap is the best option.
 Letting it soak for an hour in the water, and then drying it on low-heat or air-drying it will ensure that your sleeping bag stays fresh for a long time.

 You should be airing out your sleeping bag every day you use it to avoid excess moisture from ruining it.
-To do this, turn your sleeping inside out and hang it in sunlight.
+To do this, turn your sleeping inside out and hang it in the sunlight.
 Although it’s important not to leave it in direct sunlight for more than a couple of hours, as the UV rays will destroy the sleeping bag’s fabric and insulation.

-When you’re finished with your camping trip, and it’s time to store your sleeping bag away you should remember to let it breath.
+When you’re finished with your camping trip, and it’s time to store your sleeping bag away you should remember to let it breathe.
 Never store sleeping bags compressed or folded tightly.
 Air the sleeping bag out before storing it, and fold it loosely to avoid long-term damage.
 Cotton, mesh, or other breathable sacks are a great place to keep your sleeping bag to avoid moisture and mildew.

-Slumberjack Lil Scout 40 Sleeping Bag 2015
+Slumberjack Lil Scout Sleeping Bag

 Dimensions: 2 x 16 x 8 inches